 David’s Journey

 My journey with The Orthodox Church began when my oldest daughter told us that she was becoming Orthodox.
 That led to many intense conversations!
-She was fed up with what she called “MacDonald’s Christianity”.
+She was fed up with what she called “MacDonald’s Christianity.”
 She wanted something with deeper historical roots, and a greater sense of mystery and wonder.
 I respect my daughter, and I identified with her motives.
 So, although I felt allergic to liturgies and robes and religious forms, my love for her led me to look past those forms to learn of a wing of the Body of Christ that had been invisible and unattractive to me.

 Soon she was about to marry an Orthodox young man.
 She had shared about me with the monk who was to give the homily at her wedding, and he asked to have lunch with me the day after her wedding.
 Before we even ordered our meal, this monk told me that he had met Navigators when he was in college.
 He said that he had been quite impressed with them, but they did not know what to do with him.
 He said to me, “I know something about discipling young men.
 That’s what I do at the monastery.
 But we Orthodox are pathetic when it comes to reaching the unchurched.
 Do you think that The Navigators could help us?”
 That began a friendship and partnership that continues to bear fruit today.
 I’ve learned so much from my daughter and that monk, and it seems like I’ve been able to help them.